FROM SCIENTIST TO PERSONAL TRAINER TO ENERGY HEALER,

 Something deep inside me told me to seek out a healer and take an alternative approach to my diagnosis.

 I went to see my healer almost weekly for a good 6 months.

-Aside from going back the visit my doctor at the cancer center with clean blood work that he seemed stumped about, I received so many gifts as I dove into my healing process.
+Aside from going back to visit my doctor at the cancer center with clean blood work that he seemed stumped about, I received so many gifts as I dove into my healing process.